n3mo/s/README.md

 ### s-split `(separators s #!optional keepempty)`

-Splits `s` into substrings bounded by matches for SEPARATORS.
-If KEEPEMPTY is #t, zero-length substrings are returned.
+Splits `s` into substrings bounded by matches for `separators`.
+If `keepempty` is #t, zero-length substrings are returned.

 ```scheme
 (string-split "one  two  three") ;; => ("one" "two" "three")